 2. applying an anesthetic solution to the nasopharynx (10% lidocaine solution);

-3. the introduction of a less concentrated solution of anesthetic into the adenoid tissue (2% lidocaine).
+3. injection of a less concentrated anesthetic solution into the adenoid tissue (2% lidocaine).

-In children aged 2 to 7 years, the operation to remove the adenoids is performed under general anesthesia, which does not cause psychological trauma to the child and completely relieves pain.
-For a quick return to consciousness for general anesthesia, it is better to use propofol or some other modern inhalation anesthetic.
+In children aged 2 to 7 years, surgery to remove adenoids is performed under general anesthesia, which does not cause psychological trauma to the child and completely eliminates pain.
+To quickly return to consciousness, it is better to use propofol or some other modern inhalational anesthetic for general anesthesia.

 Complications after surgery

 The most common complication is bleeding.
-Most often, it occurs within three hours after the operation, so this is the amount of time the child should be under the supervision of a doctor.
+Most often it occurs within three hours after surgery, so this is the amount of time the child should be under the supervision of a doctor.

-Rarely, acute otitis media occurs, as blood can enter the auditory tube.
-Sometimes in the first 2 days after the operation, the temperature rises to 38 degrees.
+Rarely occurs acute otitis media, since blood may enter the auditory tube.
+Sometimes in the first 2 days after surgery the temperature rises to 38 degrees.

-Sniffing has long been synonymous with childhood.
-Children get sick a lot, especially with colds.
+Sniffling nose has long been synonymous with childhood.
+Children get sick a lot, especially colds.
 Frequent inflammatory diseases in the nasopharynx lead to the appearance of adenoids.

-With the progression of the disease, the only way to treat it is to promptly remove the overgrown tissue.
-This often scares both the child and his mom and dad.
-How is the removal of adenoids in children interested in many parents.
+As the disease progresses, the only way to treat it is surgical removal overgrown tissue.
+This often frightens both the child and his mother and father.
+Many parents are interested in how adenoids are removed in children.

-Adenoids are a pathologically enlarged nasopharyngeal tonsil, which causes difficulty breathing, hearing impairment and other disorders.
+Adenoids are pathologically enlarged nasopharyngeal tonsils, which cause breathing difficulties, hearing impairment and other disorders.

-The amygdala is located in the fornix of the nasopharynx and is not visible to the naked eye.
-It can only be examined by an otolaryngologist using a special mirror.
+The tonsil is located in the arch of the nasopharynx and is not visible to the naked eye.
+Only an otolaryngologist can examine it using a special mirror.

 The nasopharyngeal tonsil is part of the so-called lymphadenoid pharyngeal ring, which surrounds the entrance to the respiratory and digestive tract.
 It performs a protective function and belongs to the immune system.

 With adenoid growths, nasal breathing is blocked.
-The child is increasingly breathing through the mouth.
+The child breathes through his mouth more and more often.

-Because of this, the body's defense mechanisms do not fulfill their function, the air is not sufficiently filtered and viruses and microbes penetrate into the respiratory tract.
+Because of this they do not perform their function defense mechanisms body, the air is not sufficiently filtered and viruses and microbes penetrate the respiratory tract.

-Therefore, more and more inflammatory diseases occur: tonsillitis, bronchitis, sinusitis and others.
+Therefore, inflammatory diseases are increasingly occurring: sore throats, bronchitis, sinusitis and others.
 The risk of developing pneumonia increases.
-Inflammatory processes in the nasopharynx often cause otitis media (inflammation of the middle ear) in children.
+Due to inflammatory processes in the nasopharynx, children often develop otitis (inflammation of the middle ear).

-Adenoids can develop in children from 1 to 14 years old, but children from 3 to 7 years old most often suffer.
+Adenoids can develop in children between 1 and 14 years of age, but children between 3 and 7 years of age are most often affected.

-• The voice becomes nasal, the child speaks as if through the nose;
+• The voice becomes nasal, the child speaks as if through his nose;

-• A chronic rhinitis appears with difficult, often purulent, discharge;
+• A chronic runny nose appears with difficult, often purulent, discharge;

-• Due to the constant inflammatory process and weakening of the immune system, the child is often sick, it is difficult to recover, complications arise with acute respiratory infections;
+• Due to the constant inflammatory process and weakening immune system the child often gets sick, has difficulty recovering, complications arise from acute respiratory infections;

 There are three stages of adenoid growths:

-1. initial stage...
-The nasopharyngeal tonsil is slightly enlarged and slightly obstructs the nasal passage;
+1. initial stage.
+The nasopharyngeal tonsil is slightly enlarged and slightly covers the nasal passage;

-3. Third stage...
-The overgrown adenoid tissue almost completely blocks the nasal passage.
+3. Third stage.
+Overgrown adenoid tissue almost completely blocks the nasal passage.

-In the early stages, conservative treatment may be prescribed to stop tissue overgrowth.
-These are usually special drops, rinsing the nose and nasopharynx with medicinal solutions, homeopathic remedies, and so on.
+In the early stages, to stop tissue proliferation, it may be prescribed conservative treatment.
+These are usually special drops, washing the nose and nasopharynx with medicinal solutions, homeopathic medicines And so on.

-If it does not help and the proliferation of adenoid tissue continues, then it is removed surgically.
+If it does not help and the growth of adenoid tissue continues, then it is removed surgically.

 Reasons and indications for surgery.
 Possible consequences

-Adenoids of the third degree, when they overlap the lumen of the nasopharynx by more than 2/3;
+Adenoids of the third degree, when they block the lumen of the nasopharynx by more than 2/3;

-When the adenoid growths of the excretory fistula of the Eustachian tubes are closed and, as a result, the accumulation of mucus in the middle ear.
+When adenoid growths close the excretory fistula of the Eustachian tubes and, as a result, accumulate mucus in the middle ear.
 This leads to hearing loss and the occurrence of frequent otitis media, including purulent ones.

 Possible complications

-Parents are often afraid to undergo surgery due to possible complications.
-However, adenotomy (surgery to remove the adenoids) is not considered a difficult or dangerous procedure.
+Parents are often afraid to have surgery because possible complications.
+Nevertheless, adenotomy (surgery to remove the adenoids) is not considered a difficult or dangerous procedure.
 Modern techniques make it as effective and painless as possible.

 However, sometimes the following consequences arise:

-• Incessant bleeding from the nasopharynx.
-It occurs if the tissue of the adenoids is not completely removed.
+• Continuous bleeding from the nasopharynx.
+Occurs when adenoid tissue is not completely removed.
 Additional cleaning or laser cauterization is required;

-• Damage to adjacent mucous tissue, leading in the future to the development of atrophic epipharyngitis;
+• Damage to adjacent mucous tissue, leading further to the development of atrophic epipharyngitis;

 • Relapses of the disease.

-To avoid possible complications, it is necessary to carefully approach the choice of a specialist who will perform the operation and the method of removing adenoids in children.
+To avoid possible complications, it is necessary to carefully select a specialist who will perform the operation and the method of removing adenoids in children.

-Parents often have doubts and do not want to have their child operated on.
+Parents often doubt and do not want to undergo surgery for their child.
 Of course, surgery is stressful for the child.
-But it should be borne in mind that there is no other alternative to get rid of the adenoids.
+But it’s worth considering that there is no other alternative to getting rid of adenoids.

-If the adenoid tissue has already grown, then it will not be able to decrease in any way and it is necessary to remove it promptly.
-It is impossible to cure grade 3 adenoids with drugs.
+If the adenoid tissue has already grown, then it cannot shrink in any way and has to be removed promptly.
+Grade 3 adenoids cannot be cured with medications.

 Sometimes parents confuse adenoid growths and adenoiditis.
 Adenoiditis occurs as a result of inflammation of the adenoid tissue.
 It can be treated and the inflammation will go away.
 However, overgrown adenoids cannot be treated this way.